drjyun/drjyun.github.io/publications.md

 ## Revisions & Working Papers
 - “Neural Brand Homophily” with Shiri Melumad, Feng Sheng, and Michael Platt: invited for 4th round review at **Journal of Marketing Research**.
 - “Quantifying TV Context‑Advertising Congruence” with Xiangyu Jiang and Michael Platt: under 2nd round review at **Journal of Marketing Research**, [SSRN](https://ssrn.com/abstract=5221339){:target="_blank" rel="noopener noreferrer"}
-- “A Behavioral and Neural Account of Brand Success: A Replication and Extension” with Michael Platt: invited for 2nd round review at **Journal of the Association for Consumer Research**, <a href="https://ssrn.com/abstract=5284379" target="_blank" rel="noopener noreferrer">SSRN</a>
+- “A Behavioral and Neural Account of Brand Choice” with Michael Platt: invited for 2nd round review at **Journal of the Association for Consumer Research**, <a href="https://ssrn.com/abstract=5284379" target="_blank" rel="noopener noreferrer">SSRN</a>
-- “Buying into Social Trading: The Effects of Social Contagion on Financial Decision-Making” with Annamarie Huttunen and Michael Platt: submitted to **Journal of Economic Behavior and Organization**.
+- “Buying into Social Trading: The Effects of Social Contagion on Financial Decision-Making” with Annamarie Huttunen and Michael Platt: under review at **Journal of Economic Behavior and Organization**.
 - “How Researchers’ Analytical Decisions Impact Brand Price Elasticity Estimates:Insights from A Many-Analyst Study”, with around 200 authors: in preparation for **International Journal of Research in Marketing**, [OSF](https://osf.io/preprints/psyarxiv/fs3k2_v2){:target="_blank" rel="noopener noreferrer"}
 - “Leveraging AI to Evaluate Commercial Success: Application to TV vs. Digital Ads” with Robert Meyer, Xiangyu Jiang, and Michael Platt: Working Paper, [SSRN](https://ssrn.com/abstract=5464434){:target="_blank" rel="noopener noreferrer"}
 - “Interpretable Visual Complexity and Neural Transfer Functions for Understanding Consumer Value” with Sohvi Heaton, Dino Levy, and Michael Platt: Working Paper.